Thiruvananthapuram

 Present complex

-Proceeding further we enter main Ambalam and can have a darshan of Moolavar Hanuman swami in the main sannidhi straight away.
-The temple has a serene atmosphere as that of an ashram conducive for dyanam and prayer.
+Proceeding further we enter the main Ambalam and can have a darshan of Moolavar Hanuman swami in the main sannidhi straight away.
+The temple has a serene atmosphere as that of an ashram conducive to dyanam and prayer.
 Thursdays are very special in this temple rather than Tuesdays and Saturdays.
 The moment we step inside the temple we are carried away by the tranquil atmosphere.
 One could feel the power of Swami.

 Sri Hanuman Swamy

-Location of the temple : "Hanuman Swamy Temple, Pangode, TVM"
+Location of the temple: "Hanuman Swamy Temple, Pangode, TVM"

 Experience

-SRI HANUMAN
+SRI HANUMAN THINKS DIFFERENTLY, THINKS FAST

-SRI HANUMAN THINKS DIFFERENTLY, THINKS FAST, THINKS AHEAD AND ACTS FOR SURE.
+THINKS AHEAD AND ACTS FOR SURE